hientranea/vscode-prompt-generator/README.md

 - Intuitive File Selection: Choose files easily using a visual file picker.
 - Customizable Templates: Create and edit templates to structure your concatenated content.
 - User-Friendly Template Editor: Manage your templates with a built-in, easy-to-use editor.
+- Ignore rules: Respect the .gitignore by default and allow customization of the rules.
+- Hot-key support (Cmd + M) to quickly open Prompt Generator.

+## Requirements

+- Visual Studio Code version 1.91.0 or higher

 ## Usage